 Honey is basically a shopping comparison engine that tracks sales and retailers’ promo codes.
 It automatically tries all the eligible promo codes for you during checkout, then selects the most valuable one and inserts it into the promo code field on the checkout page.
 When shoppers can see that their getting the best deal, they feel more comfortable with their purchases.
 This reduces shopping cart abandonment.

 The company has also rolled out newer features that inform shoppers of an item’s price history, including the historical pricing of any product on Amazon’s marketplace.
-In 2017, Honey launched DropList, which would track and alert users to lower prices, as well as tools for finding travel deals.

 The strategy behind PayPal buying Honey